kailash-manasarovar/statement/docs/timeline/2022/july.md

 ## Other events

 - There are a couple of interesting events that occur over the summer which are very much related to the story, but are totally unrelated to criminal matters.
-Therefore, I will placeholder them here and return to detail them when this statement turns into a novel with all the names changes.
+Therefore, I will placeholder them here and return to detail them when this statement turns into a novel with all the names changed.

 ### Jet in Lindisfarne

 ### Crystal dreaming in Glastonbury

+### Glastonbury tarot